RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 ## Deleting Dashboards

-**Note** Predefined dashboards cannot be deleted, but any of the custom dashboards can be deleted.
+**Note:** Predefined dashboards cannot be deleted, but any of the custom dashboards can be deleted.

 If you want to delete a dashboard, follow the steps described below.